vishal-farande/io.github.io/_pages/cv.md

   * Github University
   * Duties included: Tagging issues
   * Supervisor: Professor Git -->

-* July 2024 – Present: Software Engineer
-  * Informatica
-  * Duties:
+### **Software Engineer** (July 2024 – Present)
+**Informatica**
-    1. Designing and developing scalable API services using Java, Spring Boot, and microservices.
+- Designing and developing scalable API services using Java, Spring Boot, and microservices.
-    2. Implementing AOP-based solutions and working on policy validation to improve system performance.
+- Implementing AOP-based solutions and working on policy validation to improve system performance.
-    3. Engaging with automation testing using Karate as part of software development.
+- Experienced in automation testing with Karate as part of software development.

-* Jan 2024 - May 2024: AI and Software Intern
-  * EinetCorp Private Limited
-  * Duties:
+### **AI and Software Intern** (Jan 2024 – May 2024)
+**EinetCorp Private Limited**
-    1. Developed a real-time application pipeline for processing visual data using Python, OpenCV.
+- Developed a **real-time application pipeline** for processing visual data using **Python, OpenCV**.
-    2. Integrated OCR object detection for accessibility tools, improving recognition accuracy.
+- Integrated **OCR object detection** for accessibility tools, improving recognition accuracy.
-    3. Built a scalable backend API to support AI workloads on Raspberry Pi Hailo AI processor.
+- Built a **scalable backend API** to support AI workloads on **Raspberry Pi Hailo AI processor**.

-* Aug 2023 - Dec 2023: Research Student
-  * KLE Technological University
+### **Research Student** (Aug 2023 – Dec 2023)
+**KLE Technological University**
-  * Supervisor: Prof. Padmashsree Desai
+**Supervisor:** Prof. Padmashree Desai
-  * Duties:
-    1. Built a ML algorithm to improve drug discovery for pharmaceutical.
+- Built an ML algorithm to improve drug discovery for pharmaceuticals.
-    2. Analyzing diabetic ligand on all protein using binding affinity.
+- Analyzed diabetic ligands on all proteins using binding affinity.
-    3. Implemented a novel approach to predict the binding affinity of a ligand to a protein.
+- Implemented a novel approach to predict ligand-protein binding affinity.

-* Aug 2022 - May 2023: Project Intern
+### **Project Intern** (Aug 2022 – May 2023)
-  * Dana Anand Private Ltd
+**Dana Anand Private Ltd**
-  * Duties:
-    1. Built a vision system which will identify the grooving in the tube yoke used in drive shaft.
+- Built a vision system to identify grooving in the tube yoke used in the drive shaft.
-    2. Deployed trained models to the existing industrial pipeline, improving defect detection efficiency.
+- Deployed trained models to the existing industrial pipeline, improving defect detection efficiency.
-    3. Built a user-friendly dashboard for real-time monitoring.
+- Built a user-friendly dashboard for real-time monitoring.

 Skills
 ======